BhavanaHiranmai/se-lab1/README.md

 # se-lab1
-this program discussed about the qua
+this program discussed about the quadratic equations